 Since the 1960s philosophers of science have taken for granted that explanation is an aim of science in need of some kind of analysis and they intended to use that analysis for the improvement of scientific practice through philosophical modeling, or for an insight into the nature of science.
 However, this assumption was not shared by many philosophers from the first half of the twentieth century.
 As Wesley Salmon (1999, 338) already remarked, logical empiricist philosophers before Hempel and Nagel had little to say about scientific explanation as an aim of science.
 Both Carnap and Reichenbach never attempted to explicate explanation as a separate aim of scientific inquiry.
 Neither did they conceive scientific knowledge as an expression of the human desire to understand the world.
 This should not be surprising, since logical empiricist philosophers, like Carnap, Reichenbach or Neurath advanced their analyses of science from an empiricist point of view.
-This implied that scientific theories should only be evaluated based on their potential to account for available empirical phenomena, both past and future.
+This implied that scientific theories should only be evaluated on their potential to account for available empirical phenomena, both past and future.
 In the philosophical generation before logical empiricism, Pierre Duhem and Ernst Mach had already argued that such an empiricist understanding of science did not distinguish an explanatory aim of science from a descriptive one (Mach 1893/1974; Duhem 1906/1991).

 As Bas van Fraassen (1980, p.
 156) pointed out, this empiricist stance toward the evaluation of scientific theories was abandoned once philosophers of science began to search for an objective model of scientific explanation in general—a model that intended to capture an objective relation between theory and observations that was distinct from the descriptive relation.
 Arguably, Nagel’s and Hempel’s most important contribution to philosophy of science as a discipline lay exactly in initiating the shift towards research on such an objective model of scientific explanation.
 Due to their efforts to promote the topic, explanation became an important subject for research and teaching in philosophy of science at the precise moment when philosophy of science as a domain of inquiry was institutionalized as a subdiscipline in American philosophy.

 So far, there is no historical account how Hempel and Nagel, who are often grouped alongside other logical empiricist philosophers, became convinced of the position that explanation is a distinct aim of science—a position that was never defended by earlier logical empiricists and stands in contrast with earlier empiricist interpretations of science.
 In Four Decades of Scientific Explanation, Salmon opened his historical narrative of the debate on scientific explanation with the publication of Hempel and Oppenheim’s article “Studies in the Logic of Explanation” (1948).
 However, this paper already starts from the assumption that “scientific research in its various branches strives to go beyond a mere description of its subject matter by providing an explanation of the phenomena it investigates” (Hempel and Oppenheim 1948, 135).
 In the paper, Hempel and Oppenheim already assume that there is “a rather general agreement” on explanation as an aim of science distinct from description.
 As I will show in Section 4.5, this was not the case: until the 1950s philosophers of science had little interest to analyze scientific explanation as a distinct aim of scientific theories.
-Thus, Hempel and Oppenheim’s introduction of a consensus on explanation as an aim of science stands at odds with the contemporary intellectual disinterest to analyze explanation as a distinct normative goal for scientific theories.
+Thus, Hempel and Oppenheim’s introduction of a consensus on explanation as an aim of science stands at odds with the contemporary intellectual disinterest to analyze explanation as a distinct aim of scientific theories.